Researcher: Donald Earl McKinney Jr

 Another group of McKinney/McKenney families, originated in Scotland & remained there until immigrating to America.
 Some were members of the MacKenzie clan & probably used the variant form of that name, which was pronounced with a silent Z in early Gaelic.
 Others may have derived their name from MacKinnon after their arrival in America.
 Some of these Scottish McKinney/McKenney’s were military prisoners transported to the American colonies during the 1600’s & early 1700’s after periods of civil war with the English.

-These Scottish people were ironically descended from ancient warlike Irish tribes called the “Scots” who settled in what is now Scotland sometime before the 5th century AD.
+These Scottish people were ironically descended from ancient Irish tribes called the “Scots” who settled in what is now Scotland sometime before the 5th century AD.
 These Irish "Scots" gave Scotland its name, also bringing with them the Celtic/Gaelic language & traditions such as the Mac prefix (used later in surnames), bagpipes, kilts & clan society.
 These Irish tribes mixed in with other warlike tribes, the "Picts", who had settled in Scotland centuries before.
 This resulted in the eventual establishment of Celtic Scotland.
-The Celtic traditions had a powerful uniting influence upon all the other various warlike tribes who also invaded/settled Scotland, intermarrying with the Scots/Picts; the Teutonic Angles, Britons, Norse Vikings & the Normans.
-The Mac prefix, meaning "son of", was influential when the establishment of surnames began during the 11th century.
+The Celtic traditions had a powerful uniting influence upon all the various other tribes who also invaded/settled Scotland, intermarrying with the Scots/Picts; the Teutonic Angles, Britons, Norse Vikings & the Normans.
+The Mac prefix, meaning "son of", was influential when the establishment of surnames began during the 13th century.